 Each node in the cluster participates in a voting protocol that elects one node master; each remaining node is a secondary.
 The master node is responsible for synchronizing information across the cluster.
 When quorum is formed, it is maintained by continual voting; if the master node goes offline, a new master is elected by the nodes that remain online.

 Epsilon is automatically assigned to the first node when the cluster is created.
-If the node that holds epsilon becomes unhealthy or is taken over by its high availability partner, epsilon does not move to another node but is rather no longer a factor in determining quorum.
+As long as the cluster is in quorum, if the node that holds epsilon becomes unhealthy or is taken over by its high-availability partner, epsilon is automatically reassigned to a healthy node.

 In general, assuming reliable connectivity among the nodes of the cluster, a larger cluster is more stable than a smaller cluster.
 The quorum requirement of a simple majority of half the nodes plus epsilon is easier to maintain in a cluster of 24 nodes than in a cluster of two nodes.

 A two-node cluster presents some unique challenges for maintaining quorum.
 In a two-node cluster, neither node holds epsilon; instead, both nodes are continuously polled to ensure that if one node fails, the other has full read-write access to data, as well as access to logical interfaces and management functions.